mcmurray0125/todo-list/README.md

 Added JS function for creating todo-lists.
 Need to add unique IDs to the todos arrays to link them with the todo-list divs.

 Need to add function to the New List button to create a new todo-list div.

+working on adding sidebar elements with nested divs. sidebar Tab. sidebar title. number of items.